Keith Fear

-Keith William Fear (born 8 May 1952 in Bristol) is an English former professional footballer who played as a forward in the Football League for Bristol City, Hereford United, Blackburn Rovers, Plymouth Argyle, Brentford, Chester.
+Keith William Fear (born 8 May 1952) is an English former professional footballer who played as a forward in the Football League for Bristol City, Hereford United, Blackburn Rovers, Plymouth Argyle, Brentford, Chester.
 He also played in the North American Soccer League for St. Louis Stars and later served as commercial manager at Bangor City.
 He was briefly manager of Mangotsfield United during the 1988–89 season.